leomotors/cocoa-discord/docs/cms_evt.md

 });
 ```

-This will be call after the message is handled by command if it exists.
+This will be call after a message is handled by command if it exists.
+Otherwise after it has been checked that this command does not exist.

-`name` - The name of function handled, Empty String if none.
+`name` - The name of function handled, Empty String if is not handled (Not a command).

 `msg` - Original Message Unmodified